 The physical cabling standards upon which Ethernet is transmitted is governed by the Telecommunications Industry Association (TIA).
-The standards have been reflected and added to European standards authority International Organization for Standardization (ISO).
+The standards have been reflected and added to in European standards, International Organization for Standardization (ISO) authority documents.

 Category 5 (was included in ANSI/TIA/EIA-568-B for informative purposes only)

-Category 5 was the most common cable installed, until new installations began to use an enhanced version.
+Category 5 was the most common cable installed, until later installations began to use an enhanced version.
 It may still be the cable type most in use because it was the cable of choice during the huge infrastructure boom of the 1990s.
-It was designed tosupport frequencies of up to 100MHz.
+It was designed to support frequencies of up to 100MHz.
 Applications include 100Base-TX, FDDI over copper, 155Mbps ATM over UTP, and, thanks to sophisticated encoding techniques, 1000Base-T Ethernet.
-To support 1000Base-T applications, the installed cabling system had to pass performance tests specified by TSB-95 (TSB-95 was a Telecommunications Systems Bulletin issued in support of ANSI/TIA/EIA-568-A, which defines additional test parameters).
+To support 1000Base-T applications, the installed cabling system had to pass performance tests specified by TSB-95 (a Telecommunications Systems Bulletin issued in support of ANSI/TIA/EIA-568-A, which defines additional test parameters).
 It is no longer a recognized cable type per the ANSI/TIA-568-C standard, but for historical reference purposes, Category 5 requirements, including those taken from TSB-95, are specified in ANSI/TIA-568-C.2.

 Category 5e (recognized cable type in ANSI/TIA-568-C)